Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation: Scaled process priors for feature sampling problems

-namely $\zeta$ is a discrete random measure on $\mathds{W}$ whose law $\mathscr{Z}$ takes on the interpretation of a nonparametric prior distribution for the unknown feature's composition of the population.
-By de Finetti's theorem, the random variables $Z_{n}$'s in \eqref{exch_mod} form an exchangeable sequence with directing measure $\mathscr{Z}$ \citep{Aldous_83}.
-Here, we consider the class of SP priors for $\zeta$.
+namely $\zeta$ is a discrete random measure on $\mathds{W}$ whose law $\mathscr{Z}$ takes on the interpretation of a prior distribution for the unknown feature's composition of the population.
+By de Finetti's theorem, the random variables $Z_{n}$'s in \eqref{exch_mod} are exchangeable with directing measure $\mathscr{Z}$ \citep{Aldous_83}.
+In this section, we show how SP priors for $\zeta$ \citep{james2015scaled} allow to enrich the posterior distribution of the number of unseen features arising under CRM priors.